Marlborough House set: Activities

+Entry to a Drawing Room at Marlborough House, 1871, watercolour by Eugène Lami.
+A "drawing room" was a type of daytime royal party.

 The Marlborough House set sometimes met with The Souls, another of the late Victorian social sets, though The Souls tended to be more political and intellectual.
 A favourite joke of Edward's whilst meeting with the Marlborough House set was to pour brandy over the head of Conservative politician Christopher Sykes.
 Among the members Edward was nicknamed "Tum-Tum", on account of his being overweight.

 The Marlborough House set had generally anti-Prussian (later German) and pro-Danish sympathies (the two countries were rivals and fought a war in 1864, and the Princess of Wales was Danish), which contrasted with the pro-German stance of Victoria's court, leading to tension between the two.
 Victoria disapproved of what she considered the low morals of the Marlborough House set, comparing it to the Carlton House set around the dissolute king George IV.
 At one point a group of aristocratic ladies, including the Duchess of Leeds and the Duchess of Bedford, complained about the Marlborough House set to the Archbishop of Canterbury, Edward White Benson.
 They asked Benson to conduct a moral mission to aristocratic women to address what they perceived as a decline in morals, which they attributed to the presence of American women in the set.
 In contrast the activities of the set boosted the popularity of the prince with the general public.